BLOOM FACULTY & STAFF

 GRACE SHEESE, Blossoms Classroom & Capstone

 Grace, who is one of the co-founders of Bloom Community School, has more than 20 years of teaching experience in a range of settings.
 A graduate of the College of William and Mary who also holds a Master of Fine Arts Degree from Illinois State University, she has worked as a public elementary school classroom teacher, a reading specialist, and an English Language Learners (ELL) instructor.
-She is an active ceramics artist and concurrently serves as an adjunct assistant professor of art at Illinois Wesleyan University.
+She is an active ceramics artist and previously taught as an adjunct assistant professor of art at Illinois Wesleyan University and Illinois Central College.

 Grace has developed a teaching philosophy that embraces a combination of structure and autonomy to promote learning and growth in her students.
 At Bloom, she strives to create a learning environment that fosters independence, self-confidence, personal responsibility, and social awareness.
-She designs cross-disciplinary projects and inquiry-based learning activities to address curricular goals while also providing meaningful, integrated experiences that encourage students to be active and engaged participants in their own learning and to develop into lifelong learners.
+She designs cross-disciplinary project based learning activities to address curricular goals while also providing meaningful, authentic integrated experiences that encourage students to be active and engaged participants in their own learning and to develop into lifelong learners.

 ALANNA OSTER, Sprouts Class